 Denis' son, Bill, joined the business in 1983, developing his own style of fine woodturning, and by 1985 seven members of our family were involved in 'D J Hornsby Lacemaking', travelling the country to attend Lace Days, producing and mailing equipment to more than 57 countries worldwide.
 The success of the business, however, meant that less time was available for woodturning.
 Denis' last bobbins were turned a few weeks before his death in 1993 and Mercy welcomed her last customer to the house just three weeks before her death in May 2009.
 The fourth generation of our family became involved in 2012 when five-year old Joe learned to make lace during his half-term holiday.

-Examples of his current work are illustrated above.
-Click Here for more illustrations and further information about Bill's turned bobbins.
+Examples of Bill's turned bobbins are illustrated above.
+Click Here for more illustrations and further information.

 We hope that you will find what you are looking for in our catalogue.
-If you have any queries or want advice, please don't hesitate to contact us.
-Our telephone number and address can be found by following the 'Contact Us' link in the left hand menu bar.
+If you have any queries or want advice, our telephone number and address can be found by following the 'Contact Us' link in the left hand menu bar.
 For information on placing an order, please select the 'How to Order' link.

 lace making, lace making supplies, lace making equipment, lacemaking, lacemaking supplies, lacemaking equipment, bobbins, pillows, pricking, needles, pins, berry pins, spangling, thread, sewing, divider pins, pin lifters, tambour, tatting, bobbin winders, netting, shuttles, patterns, books, knitting, DJ Hornsby